The Sandy Hook Tragedy

 Mary is passionate and honored to serve as the newly appointed executive director of Embrace Hope and brings over 30 years behavioral health leadership expertise to the organization.

-Sarah Matula, Vice President
+Sarah Matula, President

 A photographer, lawyer and finance professional, Sarah moved with her husband, horses, and dogs to Newtown from England, and found a strong community pulling together to recover and heal.
 As a keen horsewoman, when she heard about the work Embrace Hope was doing, Sarah was excited to become involved and help with images and business experience.

-Paula Cervoni, Secretary
+Paula Cervoni, Secretary & Treasurer

 Paula Cervoni is passionate about Embrace Hope’s uniquely effective Equine therapy which has proven to enhance and transform people’s lives for the better.
 She is excited to join the board as Secretary and directly contribute to Embrace Hope’s profound positive impact on their patients, communities, and the world.